venkat0791/pccc/README.md

 # Overview

-The [pccc](https://github.com/venkat0791/pccc) package implements encoding and decoding functionality for a _parallel-concatenated convolutional code_ (PCCC), commonly referred to as a [turbo code](https://en.wikipedia.org/wiki/Turbo_code).
+This package implements encoding and decoding functionality for a _parallel-concatenated convolutional code_ (PCCC), commonly referred to as a [turbo code](https://en.wikipedia.org/wiki/Turbo_code).
 An instance of such a code is used for forward error correction in the 4G LTE standard for wireless broadband communication (see [3GPP TS 36.212](https://www.3gpp.org/ftp/Specs/archive/36_series/36.212/)).

-The package contains both a library crate and a binary crate.
-Refer to the [API documentation](https://docs.rs/pccc) for more details on the library crate (including illustrative examples).
-Read on for more on the binary crate.
+The package comprises a library crate and a binary crate.
+Refer to the [API documentation](https://docs.rs/pccc) for more details on the former (including illustrative examples), and read on for more on the latter.

 # Binary crate usage

-The included binary crate can be used to evaluate (by Monte Carlo simulation) the error rate performance of the rate-1/3 PCCC in LTE over a BPSK-AWGN channel.
-Simulation parameters are specified on the command line, and simulation results are saved to a JSON file.
+The included binary crate can be used to run a Monte Carlo simulation that evaluates the error rate performance of the rate-1/3 LTE PCCC over a BPSK-AWGN channel.
+The parameters for such a simulation are specified on the command line, and the results from it are saved to a JSON file.

-Build the executable with `cargo build --release` and then run `./target/release/pccc -h` for help on the command-line interface:
+Build the executable in release mode with `cargo build --release` and then run `./target/release/pccc -h` for help on the command-line interface:

 ```console
 $ ./target/release/pccc -h